Summary Charts of English Tenses

 Meaning: The action will last for some time before another future action or before some point of time in the future.

-Adverbs of time: by the time; by 2030; by tomorrow; before; for two hours; for a long time.
+Time expressions: by the time; by 2030; before; for two hours.

 Examples: Mail is usually delivered at eight o'clock.
 This blog is updated every day.